BIIFSweden/CellGeometryProfiling/README.md

 #### 3. Running the pipeline

-To run the pipeline, open Fiji and go to Plugins – Macros – Edit... and browse the *cardiomyocytes_geometry_profiling.ijm* file.
+To run the pipeline, open Fiji and go to Plugins – Macros – Edit... and browse the *cardiomyocytes_geometry_profiling.ijm* file to load the script.
 Two parameters can be modified in the pipeline:

-* thresholdMethod: corresponds to selected threshold method.
+* thresholdMethod: selected threshold method.
 Default is set to Li’s Minimum Cross Entropy
 * minCellArea: minimum area in pixels of a particle to be considered in the analysis

 After adjusting the parameters, press the “Run” button and wait until all images are processed.
 During the execution of the pipeline, the “Run” button will be disabled.